Precise Asymptotics of Bagging Regularized M-estimators: Subagging and overparameterization

-In some situations, however, the risk minimization over all three parameters can be strictly better:
+{ and the risk minimization over {$(\lambda, c)$} can be strictly better}:

 We illustrate this through a numerical experiment with lasso.
 We show that the optimal full-ensemble subsampled lassoless is not the same as the optimal non-ensemble lasso (on full data).
 In \Cref{fig:advantage_subsampling_underparameterized}, we contrast the sparse and dense data settings.
-In each case, we show the full-ensemble risk heatmap in $\lambda$ and $p/k$.
-In the left panel (the sparse setting), we see that the optimal subsample lassoless is worse than the optimal lasso.
+In each case, we show the full-ensemble risk heatmap in $\lambda$ and {$p/k =(p/n) \cdot c^{-1}$ with $p/n$ held fixed while $c\in (0,1]$ varies.} In the right panel (the sparse setting), we see that the optimal lasso is better than the optimal subsample lassoless.
 This is expected because the lasso is known to perform well in the sparse setting.
-In the right panel (the dense setting), we see that the optimal subsample lassoless is better than the optimal lasso.
+In the left panel (the dense setting), we see that the optimally subsampled lassoless is better than the optimal lasso.
 This is interesting because it shows that the subsample and ensemble induce an implicit regularization effect.
-In short, the optimal lassoless ensemble can be better or worse than the optimal lasso.
+In short, the optimally subsampled lassoless can be better or worse than the optimal lasso.
 In other words, the full-ensemble lassoless when $c$ is optimized is not the same as the optimized lasso when $\lambda$ is optimized on the full data.

 A similar conclusion holds for overparameterized settings, as shown in \Cref{fig:advantage_subsampling_overparameterized}.
 In particular, depending on the SNR and $\delta$, the subsample optimized risk may be smaller or larger than the optimized lasso risk.
-The conclusion is that, in general, it helps to optimize $\lambda$, but also to optimize the ensemble size and subsample size.
+The conclusion is that, in general, it helps to optimize $\lambda$, but also to optimize the subsample size.
 The subsample and ensemble induce an implicit regularization effect.
-Once optimized, this implicit regularization can improve on the explicit regularization provided by the regularizer.
+Once optimized, this implicit regularization can improve on the explicit regularization provided by the regularizer. {For further investigation on the interplay between subsampling and explicit regularization, see \Cref{sec:optimal-subagging-versus-optimal-regularization}.}